 You can get more services by upgrading to a more expensive package.
 A premium plan may include:

-However, premium packages can be poor value overall.
-The price may include a flat rate and a percentage at closing — which makes it expensive.
+However, premium packages can be of poor value overall.
+The price may include a flat rate and a percentage at closing, making it expensive.
 If you need extra support, you’re usually better off finding a discount real estate agent who offers full service.

 What do you get with a full service real estate agent?